awsdocs/aws-proton-administrator-guide/doc_source/ag-wrap-up.md

 ## Service template bundle wrap up<a name="service-wrap-up"></a>

-To create a service template bundle, you must organize the schema, infrastructure template files, and manifest files into directories as shown in the service template bundle directory structure example\.
+To create a service template bundle, you must organize the schema, infrastructure as code \(IaC\) files, and manifest files into directories as shown in the service template bundle directory structure example\.

 If you *don’t* include a service pipeline in your template bundle, *don't* include the pipeline directory and files and set `"pipelineProvisioning": "CUSTOMER_MANAGED"` when you create the service template that is to be associated with this template bundle\.